sindresorhus/norway-postal-codes/readme.md

 Run `npm run make` to fetch and convert the latest registry, or you can supply a file path `npm run make postnummerregister_ansi.txt` to convert a local file (make sure it's the ANSI version).

 You can also use it as a Node module.
-Just install it `npm install --save norway-postal-codes` and then require it in your code:
+Just install it `npm install norway-postal-codes` and then require it in your code:

 ```js
 const postalCodes = require('norway-postal-codes');